Indoor Water Parks in New Jersey

-Clocking in at more than 58,000 square feet, kids of all ages will love racing on the body slides, mastering the challenging obstacle courses of Crocodile Flats, and even slam-dunking basketballs in the pool.
+Clocking in at more than 58,000 square feet, kids of all ages love racing on the body slides, mastering the challenging obstacle courses of Crocodile Flats, and even slam-dunking basketballs in the pool.
 There are many options just for little ones, too, including the Lizard Lagoon, which is perfect for toddlers.
 Note that Sahara Sam's is only open Fridays-Sundays during off-peak months plus select weekdays in March and April.
 Check the schedule for the most up-to-date hours.

 Hit the Biosphere Pool Complex at Crystal Springs for a taste of the tropics.

 This is no ordinary hotel pool.
 Billed as the resort’s "architectural and amenity focal point," the Biosphere pool complex is a 10,000-square-foot tropical indoor paradise.
 Attractions include a 140-foot water slide, grotto-like Jacuzzis, and even an underground aquarium.
 Waterfalls and lush foliage transport families to a true tropical state of mind.
 If you're missing the sun, this is the place for you: the Biosphere's special roof allows nearly 100% light transmission, so be sure to pack your sunscreen.
 As if all of that weren't enough, kids can also test their skills on a life-size chessboard.
 One caveat: A plunge here is reserved for hotel guests only.